 Any decision or action taken by the Monitoring Body shall be documented.
 Such documentation shall include, at least, the decision or action, date, substantial and essential circumstances in which such decision or action were based, main reasoning and individuals responsible.
-This documentation shall be kept at least for three years.
-Any further details may be governed by specific procedures of the Monitoring Body.
+This documentation shall be kept for the time a CSP is member of the Code plus any suitable period of time to safeguard the performance of powers of supervisory authorities related to Articles 40 and 41 GDPR, provided that there is no conflict with the applicable legislation of the Member State of the Monitoring Body or its competent supervisory authority (whatever is the longer period).
+Any further details may be governed by specific procedures of the Monitoring Body in consultation with the competent supervisory authority.